John Vallier: Later career

 Vallier returned to concertizing at the end of the 1970s with immense success.
 The start of his South Bank Concert with the Paderewski Piano Sonata in E Flat Minor was delayed by 20 minutes because of box-office queues.
 He followed in his mother’s footsteps with touring successes particularly in Latin-America.
 He was acclaimed internationally for his virtuosity and stylistic insight.
 A Chopin Recital at New York’s Carnegie Hall in 1983 was particularly well received, and Vallier was to return to tour the States the next year.

 Illness and death

 Vallier returned to CBS Studios in London for recordings, but noticed something wrong with his breathing.
 He was diagnosed with lung cancer.
 In 1984 he had a lung removed resulting in a 22” scar on his back, and subsequently also contracted pleuritic influenza, prostatitis and shingles.
 He was thereafter on painkillers, taking 3,000 pills a year.
 Despite all odds, he returned again to the concert platform, in a solo recital in 1986 at London's Royal Festival Hall, attended by HM The Queen Mother.
 Although cleared for five years of the cancer, a second primary (a rarity) occurred in his other lung.
 Vallier died in June 1991, aged 71.

-Musical style

-Vallier inherited the family music tradition as well as music scores annotated with technical and interpretative markings by Paderewski and Clara Schumann.
-Perhaps not surprisingly given his musical pedigree Vallier was particularly at home with the music of the Romantics.
-He had a strong orchestral approach to performance, with wide range of dynamics, excitement, subtle pedal technique, all embellished in a singing legato sound (a principal characteristic of Clara Schumann's teachings).
-He possessed a formidable technique, yet was a man of small stature and despite considerable power in performance maintained a restrained position at the keyboard.

-Archives

-The annotated scores and various musical memorabilia handed down to John Vallier continue to survive today in the family archives.
-The Collection includes scores of Robert Schumann's music containing the personal annotations of Clara Schumann; Robert Schumann's conducting baton (with which Schumann conducted the first performance of his Rhenish Symphony in 1851); letters from Clara Schumann; her writing case and gold book mark; music scores annotated by Ignace Jan Paderewski, the great Polish Pianist and Statesman; paintings by Sir Hubert Von Herkomer, RA; etc.

-Excerpts shown here are from the last page of Schumann's Piano Concerto in A minor with a dedication to Mathilde Verne by Clara Schumann: